DeltaXML/vscode-xslt-tokenizer/__tests__/README.md

 Syntax-highlighting proves to be a very effective way for manually testing the lexer behaviour.
 If tokens are highlighted badly then we know we have a problem that will affect other features like the linter or code-formatting provider.

+> The maintainer of this project is primarily an XSLT developer.
+This extension is therefore used, and thus tested, almost daily

+The automated test setup described here should be a useful supplement to this test strategy.

 ## Conclusion